Nemain: Kinship

 At folio 5, a2, of the same MS., Fea and Nemain are said to have been Neit’s two wives but in the poem on Ailech printed from the Dinnsenchus in the "Ordinance Memoir of Templemore" (p.
 226), Nemain only is mentioned as the wife of Neit.
 Also, in the Irish books of genealogy, both Fea and Nemain are said to have been the two daughters of Elcmar of the Brugh (Newgrange, near the Boyne), who was the son of Delbaeth, son of Ogma, son of Elatan, and the wives of Neid son of Indae.
 This identical kinship of Fea and Nemain implies that the two are one and the same personality.

-She sometimes appears as a bean nighe, the weeping washer by a river, washing the clothes or entrails of a doomed warrior.

 In the Dindsenchas, Nemain "of the wounds of war" is described as the "law-giver wife" of Neit.